-If you think social media is ruining the world, then fuck you (hear me out).
+If you think social media is ruining the world, you’re wrong (hear me out).

 You’re likely following the wrong people or not using it correctly.
 You control everything you see or don’t see on social.
 You control your time on each platform.
 You look at your phone at dinner instead of talking.
-It’s not social media’s fault.
+You can’t put the entire blame on social media.

 Does everyone have to use it?
 No, of course not.
 And fuck me, too, right?
 You don’t have to agree with me.
 There’s a lot of bad that comes with social media, too.
-I would use it way less if it wasn’t my primary form of advertising for my biz.
+I know these platforms are literally designed to make you addicted, but you have to be strict with your boundaries.
+For the record, I would use it way less if it wasn’t my primary form of advertising for my biz.

 Always remember: your great-grandchildren will be able to see a large portion of your life if you’re on social – what will their impression be?